AllenInstitute/ecephys_spike_sorting/README.md

 We recommend using [pipenv](https://github.com/pypa/pipenv) to run these modules.

-The SpikeGLX pipeline is dependent on two console applications currently available only for Windows, and has not been tested in Linux or Mac.
-These instructions are for Windows 10
+The SpikeGLX pipeline is dependent on two command line applications currently available only for Windows, and has not been tested in Linux or Mac.
+These instructions are for Windows 10.

 ### Install pipenv